evpo/EncryptPad/docs/en/tutorials/open_plain_text_protect_with_passphrase/passphrase_protection.md

 ![Unprotected mode](images/unprotected_status.png)

-## Protect with a password and save as a GPG file
+## Protect with a passphrase and save as a GPG file

 4\.
 Click the Save As tool button.